nathan-px/pxdocs-backup/content/use-px-backup/cluster/generic-csi.md

 The generic CSI driver should implement the following:

 * The CSI driver must include the [CSI snapshots and restores](https://kubernetes-csi.github.io/docs/snapshot-restore-feature.html) feature.
-* The CSI Driver must have the `snapshotter-sidecar` running at version 2.0 or greater.
+* The CSI driver must have the `snapshotter-sidecar` running at version 2.0 or greater.
-* THe CSI Driver must have the `external-snapshotter` running at version 2.0 or greater.
+* The CSI driver must have the `external-snapshotter` running at version 2.0 or greater.
 * Ideally, the CSI driver should implement `ListSnapshots` for indicating that the snapshot is ready to use on the storage backend.
 * For cross-cluster restores, the CSI drivers for both clusters will need to be connected to the same storage backend.
 In particular, the `snapshotHandle` used on the source cluster must be visible on the destination cluster via CSI `ListSnapshots`.